 - Identify the risk model and analytic approaches (i.e., assessment and analysis approaches) to be employed during the assessment.

 To perform an effective security risk analysis, you must incorporate the entire organization to assess exactly where there are risks and identified vulnerabilities to sensitive data, whether it's yours or your customers'.
 CyberStrong allows you to implement NIST 800-30 methodology immediately and easily scope your entire organization, whether you are assessing a single location or hundreds of applications or even vendors.
 The NIST special publication 800-30 describes this as "Identify(ing) the scope of the risk assessment in terms of organizational applicability, time frame supported, and architectural/technology considerations".

 This guide for conducting Risk Assessments by NIST is the most credible risk assessment guidance to date and is at the backbone of CyberStrong's risk management offering because of it.
 The methodology is used by U.S. federal agencies and commercial enterprises as a basis for risk assessment and management.

 3. Implement an Evolving Risk Assessment, Because Once Is Not Enough

 IT systems are continually being updated, software applications are being replaced and updated with newer versions, and the human aspect is also changing, putting weight on training new personnel with evolving security policies that affect existing employees.
 New risks will surface and risks previously mitigated may be reborn into new vulnerabilities.
-All in all, your risk management process must be ongoing and evolving to combat new and existing threats.
+All in all, your risk management process must be ongoing and evolving to combat new and existing identified threats and cyber attacks.